 The G20 Research Group has calculated that members’ compliance with the nine assessed infrastructure commitments averaged 70%, slightly below the 71% compliance across all subjects.
 Compliance on infrastructure has varied widely.
 In 2014 it was 98%, but decreased to 48% in 2016.
 It rebounded to 83% in 2018 and to 93% in 2019.
 The two assessments for the 2020 summit averaged 58% compliance, while the one from 2021 had 88%.

 Causes and corrections

-How can the G7 improve its infrastructure compliance?
+How can the G20 improve its compliance on infrastructure?

 First, commitments involving the private sector or a specialised agent achieve higher compliance across all subjects.
 Commitments that refer to the private sector average 90% compliance.
 On infrastructure, the highest compliance came with the commitment on the G20 Principles for Quality Infrastructure Investment with 93% (although a similar commitment made in 2020 scored 70%, likely due to the diversionary shock of Covid-19).
 However, commitments on mobilising private sector resources for infrastructure financing averaged only 70% compliance.
 This suggests the need for further consensus on the specificity and method of private capital mobilisation for infrastructure investment.

 Second, G20 commitments across all subjects achieve higher compliance when referring to a core international organisation in relation to implementing a G20 initiative or policy outcome.
 Institutional references situate G20 commitments in broader global debates and offer longer-term horizons than individual G20 presidencies.
 As G20 members deliberate the future of the Global Infrastructure Hub (established at the highest-complying 2014 Brisbane Summit), they should consider how its work can be embedded effectively in the landscape of infrastructure international organisations, which should work in coordination with one another.